dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * The timeline and track controls, where you can zoom the timeline and edit tracks for example.

-See the Animation tab reference below for details.
+See the [Animation tab reference](#animation-tab-reference) below for details.

-## Creating a simple animation
+## Tutorial: Creating a simple animation

 ### Scene setup

-For this simple tutorial, we'll going to create an AnimationPlayer node and a sprite node as a children of the AnimationPlayer.
+For this simple tutorial, we'll going to create an AnimationPlayer node and a sprite node as a child of the AnimationPlayer node.

 ![Our scene setup](images/animationPlayerTree.png)